Calais, Maine: History

 This area was occupied for thousands of years by indigenous peoples.
 The historic Passamaquoddy, an Algonquian-speaking people of the Wabanaki Confederacy, was predominant in this area at the time of European encounter and settlement.

 The St. Croix River and its area were first explored by the French Samuel de Champlain when he and his men spent a winter on St. Croix Island in 1604.
 The first permanent settler was Daniel Hill of Jonesboro, who arrived in 1779 during the American Revolutionary War, when this was still part of Massachusetts.
 With other settlers, he built the first sawmill in 1782.
-On June 27, 1789, the Massachusetts General Court sold the township to Waterman Thomas for 19¢ an acre (approx. $2.86 an acre in 2018 dollars).
+On June 27, 1789, the Massachusetts General Court sold the township to Waterman Thomas for 19¢ an acre (0.4 hectares) (approx. $2.86 an acre in 2018 dollars).
 Early occupations in the settlement included farming, hunting and ship building.

 On June 16, 1809, Plantation Number 5 PS was incorporated as Calais after Calais, France, in honor of French assistance during the American Revolution.
 The river provided the mill town with water power for industry, which included sawmills, clapboard and shingle mills, two planing mills, a saw factory, two axe factories and four grain mills.
 There were foundries, machine shops, granite works, shoe factories and a tannery.
 Other businesses produced bricks, bedsteads, brooms, carriages and plaster.

 The relationship between Calais and the neighboring Canadian town of St. Stephen has been remarkably close, over a period of many years.
-As evidence of the longtime friendship between the towns, during the War of 1812, the British military provided St. Stephen with a large supply of gunpowder for protection against the enemy Americans in Calais, but St. Stephen's town elders gave the gunpowder to Calais for its Fourth of July celebrations.
+As evidence of the longtime friendship between the towns a likely apocryphal story is told that during the War of 1812, the British military provided St. Stephen with a large supply of gunpowder for protection against the enemy Americans in Calais, but St. Stephen's town elders gave the gunpowder to Calais for its Fourth of July celebrations.

 Calais is the home of the first railroad built in the state of Maine, the Calais Railroad, incorporated by the state legislature on February 17, 1832.
 It was built to transport lumber from a mill on the St. Croix River opposite Milltown, New Brunswick, 2 mi to the tidewater at Calais in 1835.
 In 1849, the name was changed to the Calais & Baring Railroad, and the line was extended 4 mi farther to Baring.
 In 1870, it became part of the St. Croix & Penobscot Railroad.

 Calais was incorporated as a city on August 24, 1850.
 On July 18, 1864, Confederate agents crossed the border from New Brunswick and attempted to rob a bank in Calais.

-The Calais Free Library was designed by noted Boston architect Arthur H. Vinal and opened on July 4, 1893.
+The Calais Free Library was designed by Boston architect Arthur H. Vinal and opened on July 4, 1893.
 The Romanesque Revival building was listed on the National Register of Historic Places in 2001.